NaaVRE/naavre.github.io/docs/readiness_levels/RAVL/L0_conceptual_proposal.md

     - *ToDo: We need to agree on a license.*
 * Documentation
   - [ ] The virtual lab has a nice name.
-    - *ToDo Koen: The virtual lab in NaaVRE has to be renamed to "RAVRE".*
+    - *ToDo Koen: The virtual lab in NaaVRE has to be renamed to "RAVL".*